 "Hear, you heads of Jacob and rulers of the house of Israel!
 You who hate the good and love the evil, who tear the skin from off my people, and their flesh from off their bones; who eat the flesh of my people and flay their skin from off them, and break their bones in pieces, and chop them up like meat in a kettle, like flesh in a cauldron" (2:1-4).

 It wasn't only Micah's background that distinguished him from Isaiah.
 He also didn't share the older prophet's firm conviction that Jerusalem, being the holy city of Zion, would never be destroyed.
 Micah saw the city as a den of corruption rather than a place inviolably protected by God.
 He wrote: "Therefore because of you Zion shall be plowed as a field; Jerusalem shall become a heap of ruins..."
 (3:12).

 A century later, the prophet Jeremiah made similar predictions concerning Jerusalem, so infuriating religious leaders that they wanted to put him to death for treason.
 But others saved Jeremiah's life by reminding everyone of Micah's earlier prophecy, which like Jeremiah's was clearly spoken in the name of the Lord.

-The epistle reading for this day tells us that Jesus Christ never vacillates, never says both Yes and No. In Him it is "always Yes.
-For all the promises of God find their Yes in Him" (2 Corinthians 1: 20-21).
+II Corinthians 1: 20-21 tells us that Jesus Christ never vacillates, never says both Yes and No. In Him it is "always Yes.
+For all the promises of God find their Yes in Him."